GDQuest/website/content/news/newsletter/001/index.md

 ## Recommended projects

 This week, I have two projects to recommend you:

 1. The Weekly Wait, a Godot newsletter
 2. Rig on the Fly for Blender

 [The Weekly Wait](https://weeklywait.substack.com/) is a **weekly recap** of what is happening around the Godot community and development.
 It's short and to the point.
-You can [read the second issue](https://weeklywait.substack.com/p/the-weekly-wait-2).
+You can [read the fifth issue](https://weeklywait.substack.com/p/the-weekly-wait-5).

 If you make 3D games and need to animate characters, check out [Rig on the Fly](https://gitlab.com/dypsloom/rigonthefly/)!
 This free Blender add-on adds support for the rigging workflow used on games like Halo 4 and Destiny.
 In short, it allows you to generate simple, animation-specific rigs for your characters, and to bake the animation data.
 It takes some getting used to, but it simplifies rigging and animation a **lot**.